GAEA: A Geolocation Aware Conversational Assistant

 In this Section, we discuss additional qualitative results of \textnormal{\modelname} and compare them with selected open-source and proprietary models (as mentioned in \Cref{table:bench} in the main paper). \Cref{fig:qual_cc} presents a comparison of city-country predictions against other competing models.
-We also show the qualitative results of \textnormal{\modelname} on short version questions (SVQA), multiple-choice questions (MCQs), and true or false questions (TF) in \Cref{fig:qual_svqa,fig:qual_mcq,fig:qual_tf} respectively.
+We also show the qualitative results of \textnormal{\modelname} on short questions (SVQA), multiple-choice questions (MCQs), and true or false questions (TF) in \Cref{fig:qual_svqa,fig:qual_mcq,fig:qual_tf}.
 For these Figures, we highlight correct predictions with green, while incorrect predictions are marked as red.
-Together with our quantitative metrics, we conclude that \textnormal{\modelname} appears to outperform many of these models across various tasks.
+Quantitative results on GAEA-Bench are summarized in \Cref{fig:question_types}.